invoke-ai/InvokeAI/docs/installation/manual.md

     - You may need to provide an [extra index URL](https://pip.pypa.io/en/stable/cli/pip_install/#cmdoption-extra-index-url).
 Select your platform configuration using [this tool on the PyTorch website](https://pytorch.org/get-started/locally/).
 Copy the `--extra-index-url` string from this and append it to your install command.

-        !!! example "Install with an extra index URL"

         ```bash
         pip install InvokeAI --use-pep517 --extra-index-url https://download.pytorch.org/whl/cu121
         ```

     - If you have a CUDA GPU and want to install with `xformers`, you need to add an option to the package name.
-Note that `xformers` is not necessary.
-PyTorch includes an implementation of the SDP attention algorithm with the same performance.
+Note that `xformers` is not strictly necessary.
+PyTorch includes an implementation of the SDP attention algorithm with similar performance for most GPUs.

-        !!! example "Install with `xformers`"

         ```bash
         pip install "InvokeAI[xformers]" --use-pep517
         ```

-1. Deactivate and reactivate your runtime directory so that the invokeai-specific commands become available in the environment:
+1. Deactivate and reactivate your venv so that the invokeai-specific commands become available in the environment:

     === "Linux/macOS"